Battle of Tordesillas (1812): Battle

 On 25 October, Souham advanced on Wellington's center and left flank which were posted along the Pisuerga and Carrión Rivers with his right flank at Valladolid.
 A French probe of his center was repulsed by the 5th Division, but on the left a Spanish division was driven from Palencia on the east bank of the Carrión.
 The Spanish were pursued so closely that the French got across the Carrión bridge before it could be blown up and General Maximilien Sébastien Foy's division secured a bridgehead.
 General Antoine Louis Popon de Maucune's division crossed the Carrión farther south at Villamuriel de Cerrato.
 Since, Foy's and Maucune's thrusts threatened to cut off a portion of his army, Wellington committed four brigades to drive Maucune back.
 After a tough fight the French were ejected from Villamuriel.
 In these operations, the French inflicted 800 casualties on the Allies while losing only 350 men.
 With his river defenses outflanked by Foy, Wellington ingeniously shifted his army to the east bank of the Pisuerga.
 While on the 23rd he held the west bank of the Pisuerga, on the 25th he defended the east bank.
 Planting his left flank (formerly his right) at Valladolid and securing his right flank on a tributary river 20 mi upstream, the British army commander held a strong position.
-The baffled Souham ordered a reconnaissance as he pondered the situation for two days, then Foy scored another coup.
+The baffled Souham ordered a reconnaissance as he pondered the situation for a couple of days, then Foy scored another coup.

 On 29 October, Captain Guingret led 54 men of the 6th Light Infantry Regiment across the Duero River at Tordesillas.
 The soldiers stripped naked and silently swam across the river, towing a raft with their weapons.
 Taking up their muskets, they attacked the bridge guard which consisted of a half-company of the Brunswick Oels Jägers.
 Surprised and attacked from an unexpected direction, the Brunswick officer and his men fled, allowing the French to capture the bridge along with nine prisoners, while suffering no losses.
 The seizure of a bridge to the west compromised Wellington's defensive line.
 Foy's troops at Tordesillas were reinforced by Souham.
 Though Wellington managed to contain the French bridgehead, he was forced to order a retreat.

+Stone bridge over the Duero at Tordesillas.